Xilinx/Vitis-AI/src/vai_quantizer/vai_q_pytorch/README.md

 1. Support version 3.6 ~ 3.9.

 * Pytorch
-1. Support version 1.1 ~ 1.12.
+1. Support version 1.1 ~ 1.13, 2.0.
 2. QAT does NOT work with pytorch 1.1 ~ 1.3.
 3. Data Parallelism is NOT supported.

 * Models
 1. Classification Models in Torchvision.
-2. Pytorch models in Xilinx Modelzoo.
+2. Pytorch models in AMD Modelzoo.
-3. LSTM models (standard LSTM and customized LSTM)

 ### Quick Start in Docker environment

-If you work in Vitis-AI 3.0 version of docker, there is a conda environment "vitis-ai-pytorch", in which vai_q_pytorch package is already installed.
+If you work in Vitis-AI 3.5 and later version of docker, there is a conda environment "vitis-ai-pytorch", in which vai_q_pytorch package is already installed.
-In this conda environment, python version is 3.7, pytorch version is 1.12 and torchvision version is 0.13.
+In this conda environment, python version is 3.8, pytorch version is 1.13 and torchvision version is 0.14.
 You can directly start our "resnet18" example without installation steps.
-A new Conda environment with a specified PyTorch version (1.2~1.12) can be created using the script [replace_pytorch.sh](https://github.com/Xilinx/Vitis-AI/blob/master/docker/common/replace_pytorch.sh).
+A new Conda environment with a specified PyTorch version (1.2~1.13, 2.0) can be created using the script [replace_pytorch.sh](https://github.com/Xilinx/Vitis-AI/blob/master/docker/common/replace_pytorch.sh).
 This script clones a Conda environment from vitis-ai-pytorch, uninstalls the original PyTorch, Torchvision and vai_q_pytorch packages, and then installs the specified version of PyTorch, Torchvision, and re-installs vai_q_pytorch from source code.
 - Copy example/resnet18_quant.py to docker environment
 - Download pre-trained [Resnet18 model](https://download.pytorch.org/models/resnet18-5c106cde.pth)